Malacca Melaka, Malaysia Travel Guide

 View city panoramasA large recreational park near the Botanical Garden, popular for family outings and gentle strolls.

-Visit local parksThese features of nature spots feature opportunities for relaxation, light recreation, and a break from the historical intensity of the city center.
+Visit local parksThese features of nature spots feature opportunities for relaxation, light recreation, and a break from the historical intensity of downtown.

 Find serene escapesBeyond the well-trodden paths, Melaka holds several hidden gems that provide distinctive viewpoints and local charm.